aconz2/aconz2.github.io/_posts/2024-10-11-Container-Rootfs-Notes.md

     }
   ]
 }

 ```

-We grab the digest from `index.json` and look up the `manifest` in the `blobs` dir.
+We grab the digest from `index.json` and look up the `manifest` ([docs](https://github.com/opencontainers/image-spec/blob/main/manifest.md)) in the `blobs` dir.
 Then the manifest can be used to lookup the image `config` ([docs](https://github.com/opencontainers/image-spec/blob/main/config.md)).
-Note that the `manifest` lists tar layers which do match those in the `config` layers.
+Note that the `manifest` lists tar layers which do not match those in the `config` layers.
 This is because the manifest are digests on compressed tar files and the config on uncompressed.

 ```bash
 cd /tmp/gcc14-save